-Jesse Ziegler As soon as you start to ride the SCR like a sportier bike you run into cruiser bits like the center-cylinder mount air cleaner and the low pipe clearing footpeg brackets.
+Jesse Ziegler As soon as you start to ride the SCR like a sportier bike, you run into cruiser bits such as the center cylinder mount air cleaner and the low pipe clearing footpeg brackets.
 It even has the world’s simplest steel fuel tank and quarter-turn cap.
-But, the motor, as a big v-twin, does provide cool low-end torque that easily pulls up steep switchback turns on mountain roads.
-Also, the bike is so low you’ll scrape the under bits on nearly every corner on smaller twisty roads—so you’ll feel pretty cool that way.
-It’s not my favorite, but it is capable of exploring roads and it’s priced so you can use it as a blank canvas to finish your bike how you want to.
+But, the motor, as a big V-twin, does provide cool low-end torque that easily pulls up steep switchback turns on mountain roads.
+Also, the bike is so low, you’ll scrape the under bits on nearly every corner on smaller twisty roads—so you’ll feel pretty cool that way.
+It’s not my favorite, but it is capable of exploring roads, and it’s priced so you can use it as a blank canvas to finish your bike how you want to.

 Third — Moto Guzzi Stornello V7 II

 The Vitals – Moto Guzzi V7 II Stornello

 744cc, 90° V-twin, 8-valve four-stroke

 Double cradle tubular steel frame, 40mm unadjustable fork, twin, preload-adjustable rear shocks.

 320 mm disc, Brembo four-piston caliper.
 ABS (can be disengaged)